Multielio/Web-page-for-linux-Phore-Wallet/README.md

 # Web page for Linux Phore Wallet

-What is Web page for Linux Phore Wallet ?
+What is "Web page for Linux Phore Wallet" ?

 It create a web page to check your balance and the phore network.